Any research on human participants needs a favourable ethics committee opinion

 If your project needs an ethical review by a NHS Research Ethics Committee (REC) under the UK Health Departments, you should apply via the IRAS online system.
 This encompasses the legal requirements of review under the UK legislation.
 For PhD student projects, application can only be submitted by the CI who would be the academic supervisor.

-The Chief Investigator (CI) is the person responsible for the conduct of the whole project in the UK and be able to supervise the research effectively and readily available to communicate with the Research Ethics Committee (REC) and other review bodies during the application process and where necessary during the conduct of the research.
+The Chief Investigator (CI) is the person responsible for the conduct of the whole project in the UK.
+They must be able to supervise the research effectively; also be readily available to communicate with the Research Ethics Committee (REC) and other review bodies during the application process, and where necessary, during the conduct of the research.

-SU Organisational Sponsorship will be required for Health and Social Care Research Projects that fall under the UK Policy Framework for Health and Social Care Research (Nov 2017).
-The Sponsor is normally the employer of the CI and takes on overall responsibility for legal, insurance, regulatory arrangements and safeguarding being in place to set up, run and report a research project
+SU Organisational Sponsorship will be required for Health and Social Care Research Projects that fall under the UK Policy Framework for Health and Social Care Research (2017).
+The Sponsor is normally the employer of the CI and takes on overall responsibility for legal, insurance, regulatory arrangements and safeguarding being in place to set up, run and report a research project.

 The Sponsorship Authorised Signature is Dean of Academic Leadership Research Integrity and Ethics who is authorised to sign and act on behalf of the University with regard to SU Organisational sponsorship and governance matters.

 The IRAS online system also enables HRA permissions and NHS R&D Capacity and Capability pathways to approvals needed for most NHS or social care research projects.

 Whether you are following the HRA Approval or REC-only route, the following steps apply:

 - Complete a research application form on the Integrated Research Application System (IRAS).

 - Book your application in through the Central Booking Service